 Phase 2 of the drive-thru units still hadn't been built by the mid-2010s, however in 2016 two kiosks were installed in the car park serving street food during the daytime.
 These were later removed during 2018.
 In September 2021, a proposal was announced which would see a Taco Bell drive thru restaurant built in this area.

-The bp forecourt later gained a M&S Simply Food store in 2014. bp also currently hold planning permission to install six bp pulse electric vehicle chargers here.
+The BP forecourt later gained a M&S Simply Food store in 2014.
+BP also hold planning permission to install six bp pulse electric vehicle chargers here.

 Despite looking like one piece of land, the McDonald's and Starbucks are legally regarded as separate premises.
 They have separate landowners, but share a common entrance and are enforced by the same company, who insist that they are totally separate car parks and are notorious for charging people for walking between the two.

 A 2019 edition of Joe Lycett's Got Your Back investigated the parking situation, in a feature which culminated in a skit that claimed to find an unusual way of evading the cameras.

 |Birchanger Green (2 miles)||Services on the A120||Great Dunmow (4 miles)|